HannahStampke/Cheq-wk-6/README.md

 Steps to access and use the Code Quiz

-- Navigate to the Quiz Code URL (https://hannahstampke.github.io/code-quiz/).
+- Navigate to the applications URL and follow the prompts.
-- Once you have landed on the main page, click the Start! button to begin the quiz.
-- Follow the prompts.

 # Applications